TheButterflySDK/iOS/README.md

 ## Usage

-To recognize your app in ButterflyHostSDK servers you need an application key, you can set it via code.
+To recognize your app in TheButterflySDK servers you'll need an application key.
+You can set it via code, as demonstrated here.
-In order to present the view, ButterflyHostSDK require an the current UIViewController.

 #### Example